 If your amputation does not affect your life expectancy in any way, you can even get a preferred best rating.

 How Abrams Insurance Solutions Can Help

-As independent agents we work with over 70 of the best rated companies in the country.
-We have the companies compete with each other for your business to find your family the best policy at a price your wallet won't flinch at.
+As independent agents, we work with over 70 of the best-rated companies in the country.
+We have the companies compete with each other for your business to find your family the best policy at a premium your wallet won’t flinch at.

-Use the Instant Quotes tool on the left with the above guidelines to see what your rates could be.
+Use the Instant Quotes tool with the above guidelines to see what your rates could be.
 If you have any questions or are ready to apply, give us a call at 858-703-6178 today.